Juuune/PyBer_Analysis/README.md

 - To set the range of xaxis with Monthlocator (*solution : months = mdates.MonthLocator(range(1, 5), interval=1), google search*)
 - Setting x-axis (*solution : ax.xaxis.set_major_locator(months)*)

 ## Recommendations and Next Steps

 ### Recommendations for Future Analysis

 - From the PyBer ride sharing data analysis, Urban type city has most strategic focus and generates bigger revenue. but ride sharing performance in Urban city type shows low performance in January and Feburary.
 It seemd they need some marketing support on January and Feburary for better performance.

-- Even though the driver in Urban city type has benefit of large amount of rides the avg. fare per driver in Urban city type is significantly lower than other city types that means there's more competition.
+- Even though the driver in Urban city type has benefit of large amount of rides the avg. fare per driver in Urban city type is significantly lower than other city types that means there's more short distance rides.
+If company can provide easy access or efficient way for next ride that will increase total rides for Urban drivers.

-- For further analysis we can look into datetime data and see if the time of the day has certain impact on riding performance and to see whether geographical location has impact on ride performance.
+- For further analysis we can look into datetime data and see if the time of the day has certain impact on riding performance and to see those difference among city type is statiscally significant.

 ### Additional Analysis 1 - Ride sharing performance by Time

-* Description of Approach
+* Analyze total rides and total fares by each time interval to see whether there's a difference in ride performance by time.

 * Technical Steps
+ First Set the time interval from 00:00 to 24:00 by every 2 hour and give each interval a index number.
+ Then create another column for time-interval and assign timeindex from datetime column data. (ignore the date info and only read time info from the columns). create a line plot with x- axis for time interval and y-axis for total rides and another plot with y-axis for total fares.

-### Additional Analysis 2 - Ride sharing performance by Geographic area
+### Additional Analysis 2 - Statistical significance of difference

-* Description of Approach
+* Analyze how manay cities of each city type has PyBer ride sharing service and determine whether the differences we analyze before is significant.

 * Technical Steps
+First calculate number of cities for each city types to get the smaple size. perform t-test to get p-value for determin the those differences among city type are statistically significant.